Pezebuike/Demo-Repo/README.md

 # Learning Git

-This is my 1st project to learn git
+Learning how to make changes on git